Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Related work

 \subsection{Evaluation Model}

 The evaluation of natural language generation (NLG) is a vital but challenging problem in artificial intelligence \cite{evaluation_survey}.
 Its primary methods include the following four types: LLM derived metrics \cite{gptscore, zs-F}, prompt-based LLMs \cite{instruct, luo2303chatgpt, gao2023humanlikesummarizationevaluationchatgpt, liusie2024llmcomparativeassessmentzeroshot}, fine-tuning LLMs \cite{instructscore, CritiqueLLM, JudgeLM}, and collaborative human-LLM evaluation \cite{zhang-etal-2021-human, li2023collaborativeevaluationexploringsynergy}.
-In practical applications, simply designing prompts often fails to achieve optimal performance in evaluations.
-Fine-tuning on open-source models can enhance the performance of the evaluation model effectively.
+Commonly, simply designing prompts often fails to achieve optimal accuracy in evaluation, and fine-tuning on open-source models can enhance the accuracy of the evaluation model effectively.
 If manpower is sufficient, the combination of human effort with LLMs can further improve the reliability of the evaluation.
-To facilitate a reliable automatic evaluation of Sequential-NIAH tasks, we trained an evaluation model based on Qwen2.5-Instruct-32B, which provides a convenient and reliable evaluation solution for this task.
+To facilitate a reliable automatic evaluation of Sequential-NIAH tasks, we trained an evaluation model based on Qwen2.5-Instruct-32B, which provides a convenient and reliable evaluation tool for this benchmark.